|

 felling an opponent by force or by lethal instruments.

-True budo calls for bringing the inner energy of the universe to
+True Budo calls for bringing the inner energy of the universe to

 order, protecting the peace of the world, and molding, as well as